 Besides newspapers, go through a weekly or monthly magazine of current affairs as well.
 With a current affairs magazine, you will get a weekly or monthly compilation of current news with respect to science and technology, business or economy, environment, biodiversity, etc. which are essential for IAS or any other UPSC Exam.

-Some of the magazines that are usually vital from the exam point of view and to know how to prepare current affairs for UPSC are listed below:
+Some of the current affairs magazines for UPSC exam preparation are listed below:

 - Yojana Magazine